Alena Aurum: Early life

+Career

+On May 22, 2018, Fedotova registered the account "@alenka_star_be" on Likee, and began publishing videos under the name Alenka Star Be.
+After two years of active blogging, she became one of the app's top ten most popular social media influencers globally.
+In 2021, she ranked fourth in popularity among all Likee bloggers within the Commonwealth of Independent States; at the time, her channel had over 22 million subscribers.

-Fedotova began her singing career in 2018, performing Russian poet Anna Petryasheva's song "Swim, Dolphin!" on the vocal show "I Sing!
-Kids".
-In early 2020, the blogger's first official single "Sweet Day" was released.
-Six months later on 6 October, Fedotova published a second track – "We dance".
-She performed these compositions on stage at the annual Likee Party event held in Saint Petersburg with famous barkers.
+Fedotova began her singing career in 2018, when she performed Russian poet Anna Petryasheva's song "Swim, Dolphin!" on the vocal show "I Sing!
+Kids."
+In early 2020, she released her first official single, "Sweet Day," followed by her second single "We Dance" six months later.
+In 2021, Fedotova performed both songs at a Likee Party event held in Saint Petersburg, alongside several other famous video bloggers.

-Her next release was the ballad "I Don't Write Anymore", which was the first in Fedotova's music career to be listed in the music charts.
-It tells the story of a desperate affair and because of this Fedotova was criticized by subscribers and music critic Guru Ken, because for her age, fans believe, the girl sings adult songs.
-A music video was released for "I Don't Write Anymore", directed by Fedotova herself.
+Fedotova's third release, "I Don't Write Anymore," was her first release to be listed on the music charts in Russia.
+The ballad's story of a desperate affair was criticized by Russian music critic Vadim Ponomarev, who believed the topic was too adult for a singer of Fedotova's age.
+Fedotova later directed and released a music video for "I Don't Write Anymore."

-On 28 October 2022, Fedotova debuted a duet with the composition "MNE NRA" (Note: 'I like it'; stylized in all caps) together with Russian vocalist Anna-Maria Yankovskaya and Zu Rock Band.
-The release became the soundtrack to the singers' joint talk show of the same name, airing weekly from 11 November 2022 to 2 June 2023, on RADIOKIDSFM; the show MNE NRA has at various times featured Viki Show, Nastya Kosh, Aminka Vitaminka and others.
-Also on the day of the song's release, the fourth episode of the third season of the program The Nastya and Vova Show on STS Kids was released, with Fedotova as the invited guest.
+On 28 October 2022, Fedotova performed a collaboration with Russian singer Maria Iankovskaia and the Zu Rock Band called "MNE NRA."
+(Note: 'I like it'; stylized in all caps) Fedotova and Iankovskaia subsequently launched a joint talk show of the same name, airing weekly from 11 November 2022 to 2 June 2023 on Radio Kids FM.
+The show featured Victoria Solovyova, Nastya Kosh, Aminka Vitaminka, and other popular Russian video bloggers.
+On the day of the song's release, Fedotova made a guest appearance on the fourth episode of the third season of the program The Nastya and Vova Show on STS Kids.
 On 1 November 2022, a live version of "MNE NRA" was released.
-On 9 December of the same year, the singer presented her New Year's Eve solo single "Snowflake".
+On 9 December of the same year, the singer released a new solo single, "Snowflake."

-On 5 June 2023, Fedotova was nominated in three categories (favorite of the year, best song, and collaboration of the year) of the First Music Award of the STS Kids channel's "Super LIKE Show".

-On 8 September 2023, the song "Multistory" was presented under her new stage name Alena Aurum.
-A week later, on 15 September, the music video for the song was posted; it is the second music video in the singer's career.
+On 5 June 2023, Fedotova received nominations in three categories (Favorite of the Year, Best Song, and Collaboration of the Year) at the STS Kids' music awards ceremony, the "Super LIKE Show."
+On 8 September 2023, she released the song "Multistory" under a new stage name, Alena Aurum, and published the song's music video a week later.

 Reception

-Russian music critic Guru Ken considered Fedotova a phenomenon on the children's internet.
-In his August 2021 review of the single "I Don't Write Anymore", he noted that the girl has natural ringing, beautiful timbral colors and overtones.
+Russian music critic Vadim Ponomarev, who has reviewed several of Fedotova's songs on his online web blog Guruken, has called Fedotova a "phenomenon" on the children's internet.
+Ponomarev gave a positive review of the single "I Don't Write Anymore" in August 2021, noting Fedotova's unique vocal qualities.